sheremet-va/vi-fetch/README.md

 });
 ```

-> Support string, object or URLSearchParams
+> Supports string, object, and URLSearchParams